 How to Install LAMP Stack on Ubuntu & Debian

 All the configuration changes are used in this article will be updated in following configuration files as per your operating systems.
-In some cases configuration files path may change.
-So make change in appropriate files.
+In some cases, configuration files path may change.
+So make the change in appropriate files.
 After making changes restart related services to change take effect.

 For Ubuntu, Debian & LinuxMint:

 The ServerTokens directive controls whether Server response header field which is sent back to clients.
 The ServerSignature configures the footer on server-generated documents.
 Edit Apache configuration file and update following directives as following.

 #2.
 Disable Directory Listing (Apache)

 If directory listing is enabled in Apache.
 Then all the files and directories list will be shown on the web page if no default document exists.
 Add following configuration in Apache to disable directory listing server wide.